 Noelle joined Watsi on March 12th, 2013.
-Seven years ago, Noelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Noelle's most recent donation traveled 8,200 miles to support Kai, a 21-month-old boy from Philippines, to fund corrective surgery for his birth condition.
+Eight years ago, Noelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Noelle's most recent donation traveled 8,800 miles to support Rin, a 43-year-old mother and construction worker from Cambodia, to fund skin graft surgery to heal her burns.

 Kai is an adorable baby boy from the Philippines who loves to listen to nursery rhymes.
 Kai's mother is a stay-at-home mom, while his father works as a construction worker.
 Kai's father's income helps to meet their day-to-day basic needs.
 Kai was born with a birth condition that leads to a complete or partial intestinal blockage.
 Fortunately, he is scheduled to undergo surgery to help him heal on May 4th.
 Our medical partner, World Surgical Foundation Philippines, is requesting $1,279 to help cover the total cost of Kai's procedure and care.
 After his recovery, Kai will no longer experience bowel dysfunction or be at risk of developing severe health complications in the future.
 Kai's mother shared, "This surgery is a big help for our family.
 The bigger portion of my husband's income goes to Kai's colostomy supplies.
 Now, we do not have to worry about it anymore.
 Thank you so much, World Surgical Foundation Philippines and Watsi for helping us."